Hydrodynamic description of direct photon spectra and elliptic flow in Pb+Pb collisions at LHC: The hydrodynamic model

-where, for now, we give all the arguments.
-Observable quantities, like the invariant momentum distributions or the elliptic flow, can be obtained by integrating and calculating the space-time moments of the source function.
+As it can be seen from Eq.~(\ref{eq:source}), the temperature profile still needs to be given.
+We shall discuss that in Sec.~\ref{sec:tempprof}.
+Regardless of the temperature profile the observable quantities like the invariant momentum distributions or the elliptic flow can be obtained by calculating the space-time moments of the source function.
 The invariant momentum distribution is given as (taken at mid-rapidity: $y=0$)

-One of the observable quantities we calculate is the transverse momentum distribution at mid-rapidity.
+One of the observable quantity we calculate is the transverse momentum distribution at mid-rapidity.
 It can be calculated from the invariant momentum distribution by integrating $N_1(p_{\rm T},\phi)$ with respect to the azimuth angle:

 The anisotropies of the invariant momentum distribution function are defined as $n$-th order Fourier coefficients with respect to the angle of the $n$-th order event plane.
 In this paper, we restrict ourselves to investigate the second order anisotropies: